Public image of Taylor Swift: Clothing styles

 Each of Swift's album cycles featured a corresponding fashion style.
 During her career beginnings in country music, Swift's girl-next-door image was accompanied by boho-lite sundresses, midi skirts, cowboy boots, and a headband.
 The music videos for "Our Song", "Teardrops on My Guitar", and "Love Story" saw her embodying a "princess" persona by wearing tulle skirts, gowns and corset with floral embellishments.
 While promoting Fearless, Swift donned "glittery gold outfits", ball gowns, and winged eye liner, exploring more bold and mature garments, often incorporating lower cuts, "elegant" necklines, sequined fringe, and looser curls.
 During promotion of Speak Now, Swift incorporated purple and pink shades in her outfits and sported a ponytail, donned Oxford shoes, beanies, collared dresses, and cable-knit sweaters.

 For Red, in 2012–2013, Swift adopted an autumnal wardrobe, wearing bold red lipstick, straight blonde hair with bangs, fedora hats, high-waisted shorts, translucent shirts, stripped tees, knit scarves, raincoats, and saddlebag purses, incorporating more shades of red.
 This established the "retro-cool" hipster-inspired aesthetic.
 During promotion of 1989, when Swift moved to New York City, her casual street style was often photographed and covered.
 She had a bob cut and wore neon colors, jumpsuits and two-pieces: crop tops and miniskirts.

 At the 2016 Met Gala, which she co-chaired, Swift changed her style drastically in a look that trended on Twitter as "Bleachella", debuting black lipstick and bleached blond hair, in a snakeskin dress that would indicate a transition to her next album, Reputation.
 The black color dominated the "moody" wardrobe throughout the Reputation campaign, alongside thigh-high boots, dark red lipstick, bodysuits, leotards, hoodies, and cargo pants with camouflage patterns, and serpentine prints and jewellery.
 In 2019, Swift reinvented her style once again; camp was her leading fashion motif for Lover and she dyed a portion of her hair pink.

+A wax figure of Swift in a TTPD attire at Madame Tussauds Sydney.

 Swift opted for cottagecore aesthetics with Folklore and Evermore, channeling a rustic, nature-focused look; she dressed herself in lace and gingham clothes, with mussed hairstyles, turtlenecks, and long woolen coats.
 For Midnights, Swift leaned towards a dichotomy of glamorous, vintage 1970s aesthetic: bodices, faux fur, and diamond jewelry on one end, and cashmere, polo shirts, corduroy pants, and wide-legged trousers.
 She adopted a gothic mood with The Tortured Poets Department, whose cover artwork is a shot of Swift lying on a bed wearing black lingerie: a see-through top and high waist shorts.
 Journalists dubbed the fashion as mainly dark academia, with influences of coquette, inspired by classic American poets.
 Following her relationship with Kelce from 2023, Swift adopted a WAGs-inspired "game day style", appearing in Kansas City Chiefs merchandise and customized outfits.
 Her game-day fashion received acclaim.
 For The Life of a Showgirl, Swift adopted a maximalist, extravagant showgirl-inspired style, dressing in bejeweled bra tops, bodysuits and headpieces; fishnet tights; feathers; and boas.